HearthSim/proto-extractor/README.md

 # Compilation

 There are 2 versions of the extractor project.
-Both projects have the same purpose, but target a different framework each.
+Both projects have the same purpose, but target a different runtime framework each.

 - Extractor; Targets .Net Core.
 See [1](#extractor).
 - Mono-Extractor; Targets Mono.
 See [2](#mono-extractor).